RLDroidModeling/RLDroid/README.md

 - Android emulator 7.1

 #### Usage
+- Start the emulator and the app to be tested.
 - Open the "SeedUTGConstruction" directory with Intellij IDEA and run the main method to build the seed UTG.
+You can also use maven to build this module: `mvn compile`.
 - Run the dynamic exploration using `python3 utgrunner.py` to build the final UTG.